zasyaonline/ZasyaMonitor/README.md

 Download https://github.com/zasyaonline/ZasyaMonitor/archive/refs/heads/main.zip ...

-Then, copy it to /root/ on the host and make sure there is already an 'ubuntu' account.
+Then, copy it to /root/ on the host make sure there is already an 'ubuntu' account. else create a regular user "ubuntu"
 Then:
 ```
 # cd ZasyaMonitor